containers/podman/docs/podman-create.1.md

 ### Set UID/GID mapping in a new user namespace

-If you want to run the container in a new user namespace and define the mapping of the uid and gid from the host.
+Running a container in a new user namespace requires a mapping of the uids and gids from the host.

 ```
 $ podman create --uidmap 0:30000:7000 --gidmap 0:30000:7000 fedora echo hello